Updated May 2023

 You’ll want to remember this name for the best-kept secret in the French Quarter.
 Right on Decatur, you’ll find a doorway to the Jean Lafitte National Park Preserve and Visitors Center.
 A long, covered walkway shares the history of the French Quarter and leads you to a secluded courtyard.
 With plenty of spots to sit and relax, the bustle of the streets is a distant hum and a public restroom – a rare find – is at your disposal.

 Although New Orleans makes it a bit challenging to be a steward for the environment, you can still do your part – especially when you stay at HI New Orleans!
-If you can’t find a recycling bin, bring it back to the hostel and we’ll take care of it.
-And be sure to fill up your water bottle before you head out because you will be hard pressed to find a fill-up station.
+If you can’t find a recycling bin, bring your bottle or can back to the hostel and we’ll take care of it.
+And be sure to fill up your water bottle before you head out, because you will be hard pressed to find a fill-up station around town.

-If you’re not in the mood for a 2-drink minimum to enjoy some Jazz, just walk the streets of the French Quarter.
-You won’t have to wait long for a 5-person, brass band to pop up and dazzle a growing audience with their master craft.
+If you’re not in the mood for a two-drink minimum to enjoy some jazz, just walk the streets of the French Quarter.
+You won’t have to wait long for a five-person brass band to pop up and dazzle a growing audience with their master craft.
 Just make sure you have a couple bucks for the tip jar that will soon follow (see tip #1!).